ajfriesen/ajfriesen.com/content/en/post/rancher-overview/index.md

 Then you can configure the cluster itself with the right Cloud Provider.
 This will allow you to use the `serviceType LoadBalancer` and AWS or other vendors will spawn a LoadBalancer for your particular service.

-Also you can confiugre your network driver, snapshots and much more
+Also you can configure your network driver, snapshots and much more

 ## Rancher Terraform Provider